Diocese of Crookston: Sex abuse

 In 2006, a teenage girl accused the priest Joseph Palanivel Jeyapaul of raping and sodomizing her on many occasions in Greenbush when she was age 14 in 2004 and 2005.
 He arrived in the diocese as a visiting priest from India in 2004, but returned home in 2005 to visit a sick relative.
 Bishop Balke then revoked permission for Jeyapaul to return to Crookston.
 The girl sued the diocese in 2009.
 The diocese soon received a similar accusation against him from another woman.
 In November 2014, the United States extradited Jeyapaul from India to face sexual assault charges in Minnesota.
 Jeyapaul pleaded guilty to sexual assault in May 2015 and was sentenced to one year in prison, followed by deportation to India.

-The diocese was sued in 2013 by a man from the White Earth Indian Reservation in the diocese.
-The plaintiff said that he was sexually abused as a young boy in the 1960s by the priest J. Vincent Fitzgerald.

-In 2011, Ronald Vasek, a former diaconate candidate, reported to the diocese that Roger Grundhaus had sexually abused him when he was a teenager during a trip to Ohio in 1971.
+In 2011, Ronald Vasek, a former diaconate candidate, reported to the diocese that Roger Grundhaus, a diocesan priest, had sexually abused him when he was a teenager during a trip to Ohio in 1971.
 In October 2015, Bishop Hoeppner asked Vasek to sign a letter recanting his accusations against Grundhaus, which he did.
-In May 2017, Vasek sued Hoeppner on ground of coercion, the first such lawsuit ever file against a Catholic bishop in the United States.
-Vasek claimed that Hoeppner had threatened retaliation against Vasek's son, a priest in the diocese, if he failed to sign the 2015 letter.
-Vasek said that Hoeppner's actions were like "being abused all over again."
+In May 2017, Vasek sued Hoeppner on ground of coercion, the first such lawsuit filed against a Catholic bishop in the United States.
 In September 2017, Vasek, the diocese and Hoeppner reached a financial settlement.
-As part of the agreement, Hoeppner released the 2015 letter.
-In September 2019, on the direction of the Vatican, Archbishop Bernard Hebda of St. Paul and Minneapolis announced that he would investigate Hoeppner's actions.
-This was the first investigation of an American bishop for failing to the follow the sexual abuse procedures in the 2019 papal document Vos estis lux mundi.
-Pope Francis forced Hoeppner to resign as bishop in 2021.
+In September 2019, Archbishop Bernard Hebda of St. Paul and Minneapolis began an investigation into Hoeppner's actions, the first investigation of an American bishop for failing to the follow the sexual abuse procedures in the 2019 papal document Vos estis lux mundi.
+Hoeppner resigned in 2021.

-In July 2019, the diocese announced a $5 million financial settlement with 15 alleged victims of sexual abuse by diocesan clergy.
+In July 2019, the diocese announced a $5 million settlement with 15 alleged victims of sexual abuse by diocesan clergy.